New U.S. mortgage plan seen in a few weeks

 "We are hopeful that they will be able to lay out some clarity to the broader markets and to homeowners in next few weeks," he said.

-The Federal Housing Finance Agency, which regulates Fannie Mae and Freddie Mac, is working with the Obama administration to find ways to reduce "frictions" in a two-year-old program to help borrowers refinance their loans.
+The Federal Housing Finance Agency, which regulates Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, is working with the Obama administration to find ways to reduce "frictions" in a two-year-old program to help borrowers refinance their loans.

 But it has not publicly committed to allowing the two government controlled mortgage finance firms -- the two biggest sources of U.S. housing finance -- to play a larger role in helping borrowers who owe more than their homes are worth.